Spike (My Little Pony): My Little Pony: Pony Life

 Spike appears as a secondary character in the spin-off reboot series, My Little Pony: Pony Life voiced by Tabitha St. Germain rather than Cathy Weseluck.
 He is depicted as already having wings from the beginning of the series.

-Fifth My Little Pony incarnation (2021–present)
+Fifth My Little Pony incarnation (2022)

 My Little Pony: Make Your Mark

 Spike appears as a secondary character in the reboot series, My Little Pony: Make Your Mark.
 Since he already appears as a grown dragon, his voice is provided by Martin Roach.
 Instead of walking on two legs in his previous form, he walks on four legs.
 He only appears in Chapter Six of the series, and he is now Dragon Lord, a role previously held by Princess Ember.

 Equestria Girls alternate version

 Spike's human world counterpart first appears in a cameo during the post-credits scene of My Little Pony: Equestria Girls – Rainbow Rocks as the ordinary pet dog of Twilight Sparkle's human world counterpart.
 He is fully introduced in My Little Pony: Equestria Girls – Friendship Games where he gains the ability to talk after being exposed to Equestrian magic and appears as a supporting character in subsequent media.